lkollmorgen/disaster_tweet_classifier/.ipynb_checkpoints/README-checkpoint.md

 - Yielded 0.81% accuracy with BERT pretrained model
 - Removed duplicates from training data

+7/25/24

+- Added metafeatures.
+I can now convert them into parts of speech and append them to the text, or something...

 6/25/24

 - applied BERT pretrained model using Kaggle user [Mexwell's binary NLP classification notebook](https://www.kaggle.com/code/mexwell/bert-for-binary-classification?kernelSessionId=164569436)